solarisin/platform-espressif32/examples/espidf-arduino-matter-light/README.md

 This example has been tested with Arduino Core 3.2.0.
 It should work with newer versions too.

-There is a configuration file for these SoC: esp32c3, esp32c6.
+There is a configuration file for these SoCs: esp32c3, esp32c6.
 Those are the tested devices that have a WS2812 RGB LED and can run BLE, WiFi and Matter.

 In case it is necessary to change the Button Pin or the REG LED Pin, please use the `menuconfig` and change the Menu Option `Light Matter Accessory`